Your Guide - Party Wall Agreement

 Step 5 - You must have begun building within 12 months of the agreement.

-How much does it cost to issue a Party Wall notice?
+How much does a Party Wall agreement cost?

 You can serve notice yourself and you don't need to pay.
 However, your architect or surveyor can do this for you for a fee, likely to be under £100.